techidaily/site-win-answers/source/_posts/solving-common-problems-when-alienware-command-center-fails-to-start.md

 ![netsh winsock reset](https://images.drivereasy.com/wp-content/uploads/2018/10/netsh-winsock-reset.jpg)
 3. **Restart** your PC to complete the reset.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c17xsnbinCQ?si=xHKslFgC3QbxY4qW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Launch Fortnite after you restart your PC to see if you can log in or not.
 If you fail to log in, try the next fix, below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xtylXDY9YfA?si=VonzSiDFGCpJm2uC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 5: Flush your DNS and Renew your IP